Is Sharing Personal Injury Case Details on Social Media Advisable in New Jersey?

 Why?
 Because the photo clearly shows the driver’s vehicle in an eastbound lane, not westbound.

-That may not sound like a big deal, but it can also open up questions into your entire story.
+That may not sound like a big deal, but it can also open up questions about your entire story.
 And your story needs to be proven in order for you to recover personal injury compensation.

 Example 3: Questioning Your Motivations